bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 {% endhighlight %}
 Don't forget to set the docker build-args!

-If ${log-config} are multiline, use /n at the end of each line.
+If $log-config are multiline, use /n at the end of each line.